Articles, Guides, and News

 Coaching With Perspective: How Trish & Corey Kennedy Model Athlete-Centered, Bias-Aware Coaching

 January, 2026: This interview with longtime coaches Trish and Corey Kennedy shares real stories and honest reflections from the sidelines about what it looks like to truly coach the whole athlete.
-If you coach girls and want practical reminders about building trust, confidence, and connection—especially when things get hard—this is a must-read. .Open guide
+If you coach girls and want practical reminders about building trust, confidence, and connection—especially when things get hard—this is a must-read.

 INCLUSION STARTS WITH LISTENING: MEETING GIRLS WHERE THEY ARE

 November, 2025: When coaches stop assuming and start listening, inclusion moves from policy to practice.
 This short piece reminds coaches that small, intentional changes—like asking what girls need to participate—can transform teams, build belonging, and keep every girl in the game.
-Open guide

 Great Coaches Don’t Just Teach the Game — They Change Lives

 October, 2025: Celebrate coaches this October.
 Discover how positive coaching and the 3C Formula—care, competence, and choice—keep girls thriving in sport.
-Open guide

 Five Fundamentals Every Coach Should Know to Keep Girls in Sport

 September, 2025: Discover five fundamentals every coach needs to keep girls in sport—belonging, skill mastery, body confidence, leadership, and development.
-Open guide

 for leaders